pebakery/pebakery-docs/Commands/Text/TXTDelLine.md

 # TXTDelLine

-This command will remove lines from a given text file that begin with a specific string.
+Removes lines from a given text file that begin with a specific string.

 ## Syntax